 For residents of Wisconsin and Iowa who want to work with a local agent, The Insurance Center provides a good place to start.

-Liberty Mutual – Honorable Mention for Coverage and Discounts
+15. Liberty Mutual – Best for bundling and available coverage

 Liberty Mutual is the sixth-largest auto insurance provider in the country, writing over $11.7 billion in premiums for 2019.
 As a leading insurer, Liberty Mutual offers policy options that benefit a wide variety of customers.